 The Board has remanded the case due to insufficient evidence regarding the relationship between the Veteran's current throat disability, including larynx cancer and vocal cord dysplasia, and his service.
-A new VA examination is needed to determine if these conditions are related to herbicide exposure during service.
+The Veteran contends that these conditions are related to herbicide exposure during service.

 - Claimed conditions